YaleComputerSociety/website/_includes/playbook/Process_Tools.md

-We rely on a few tools in order to work effectively.
+We rely on a handful of tools in order to work effectively.

-### Planning and Executing

-Our `Trello board` is the source of truth for our organization.
-We use cards inside our board to distribute work and keep track of everyone's tasks and deadlines.
-We can also use comments in to keep track of meeting minutes.

-> `SHOULD` &nbsp; Every member should have access to our board and check it regularly.

-### Communication
+### Trello

+Our [board on Trello](https://trello.com/yalecomputersociety) is our single source of truth. _We use it to plan, delegate and follow up on all of our tasks._ Each team owns a column in our board where they keep their own cards. __Team leads must make sure that their columns reflect the current state of the team and that the members are updating them on a daily basis.__

+> See more about how Trello works [here](https://trello.com/guide) and [here](https://blog.trello.com/topic/trello-news).

+Here are some best practices that we follow:

+- Use the [members feature](http://help.trello.com/article/807-adding-a-member-to-a-card) to delegate a task to someone.
+You can also [add a due date](https://blog.trello.com/mark-a-trello-card-as-done) and make it easier to know when to follow up.

+- Keep columns ordered by priority of the card, with urgent tasks on top (you can use [sort by due date](https://blog.trello.com/7-ways-to-track-tasks-in-trello)).
+Don't forget to [archive tasks](http://help.trello.com/article/786-archiving-lists-deleting-lists) that are done or abandoned.

+- Use cards to track meetings.
+You can use the card description to post the meeting's agenda and the comment section to register minutes during the meeting.

-#### Slack
+### Slack

-We use [Slack](http://slack.com) in order to communicate with one with one another.
-We usually have one big channel for each org (e.g. Events) and one channel per team (e.g. Talks).
-Our domain on Slack is [yalecs.slack.com](http://yalecs.slack.com).

-Good communication a crucial quality for any organization.
-For this reason, it is very important that every one of our members be active on Slack.
-We strongly recommend installing in your phones and keeping it open in your browser.

-**Note about Facebook Messenger**
+We use [Slack](http://yalecs.slack.com) to communicate online. __Quick, efficient communication is vital for our success, so all of our members are expected to be responsive on it.__ We usually keep at least one channel per team.

+> *About Facebook Messenger*
-Using Messenger for ephemeral communications with team members is OK.
-As a rule of thumb, Messenger groups shouldn't last more than a couple of days.
-Once that happens, please consider transferring that group to Slack.
+> Using Messenger for quick contact with a group of members is OK.
+It's best however that group chats there don't last over a couple of days.
+When that happens, consider transferring it to Slack.

-#### YCS-IN mailing list

-We use the [ycs-in mailing list](https://groups.google.com/a/elilists.yale.edu/forum/#!forum/ycs-in), managed by the Yale ITS, for some communications and reminders.
-Don't be afraid of using it.
+### File Sharing

+We use [Google Drive](https://drive.google.com/drive/u/0/folders/0B3omFvP_R7pQa2lnd3Z0bTg4S3c) to keep all of our documents.
+We prefer adding documents to our shared folder than sharing it with individual members using their emails, for the sake of both convenience and transparency.
+Teams usually maintain their own folders, which are recycled at the end of each semester, but not deleted!

 ### Metrics Sheet

-The most important document in our Google Drive folder is our Metric Spreadsheet.
-It is used to keep track of the progress of our orgs, teams and sometimes of individual members.
-Managers often must pay special attention to this spreadsheet and update it weekly before meetings.
-[Learn more about our metrics system.](https://github.com/yalecs/playbook/wiki/Process:Metrics)
+One of the most important documents in our Google Drive folder is our spreadsheet of metrics, which we use to keep track of success across our teams.
+More on this ahead.

+### Mailing list

+We use the [ycs-in mailing list](https://groups.google.com/a/elilists.yale.edu/forum/#!forum/ycs-in), hosted by the Yale ITS, for important communications and reminders.

 ### Calendar

-We use an internal Google calendar associated to yale.edu accounts to coordinate meetings.
-All new members should be given access to it and add it to their personal calendars.
+We use an internal Google calendar to keep track of important events.
+All new members should be given access to it and import into to their calendar apps, such as iCal. _Members must use this calendar to register all of our meetings and events_, as well as external events that we should be aware of.

-### File Sharing

-We use a [Google Drive folder](https://drive.google.com/drive/u/0/folders/0B3omFvP_R7pQa2lnd3Z0bTg4S3c) to keep all of our documents.
-We prefer adding documents to this Drive folder than sharing it with individual members using their emails.
-Our society strives for transparency and we trust each other, so there is rarely the need to keep any files relevant to our work outside of this folder.
+These external events include:

+- events of the academic calendar, like breaks and reading periods
+- dates for PSET, midterms and finals for the core Computer Science classes
+- events of related organizations on campus, such as YHack and DSAC